karmab/kcli/doc/index.rst

     #!/bin/bash
     docker run -it --security-opt label:disable -v ~/.kcli:/root/.kcli -v /var/run/libvirt:/var/run/libvirt --entrypoint=/usr/bin/klist.py karmab/kcli $@

-Additionally, there are three ansible kcli modules under extras, with sample playbooks:
+Additionally, there are four ansible kcli modules under extras, with sample playbooks:

--  kvirt_vm allows you to create/delete vm (based on one of your profiles)
+-  kvirt_vm allows you to create/delete vm (based on an existing profile or a template)
 -  kvirt_plan allows you to create/delete a plan
 -  kvirt_product allows you to create/delete a product (provided you have a product repository configured)
+-  kvirt_info allows you to retrieve a dict of values similar to ``kcli info`` output.
+You can select which fields to gather

-Those modules rely on python3 so you will need to pass ``-e 'ansible_python_interpreter=path_to_python3'`` to your ansible-playbook invocations
+Those modules rely on python3 so you will need to pass ``-e 'ansible_python_interpreter=path_to_python3'`` to your ansible-playbook invocations if your default ansible installation is based on python2

-Both kvirt_plan and kvirt_product supports overriding parameters
+Both kvirt_vm, kvirt_plan and kvirt_product support overriding
+parameters

 ::